 This 44 ha park runs along both sides of the Little Qualicum River, downstream from Little Qualicum River Provincial Park.
 This park is for the outdoor enthusiast!
 The park is largely undeveloped, although rough, unmaintained trails do lead down to the river, however, keep your eyes and ears open for ATVs and dirt bike activity.
 A parking lot off Meadowood Way in the Meadowood neighbourhood is the trailhead that links to the central bridge hiking trail in the provincial park.

 Dudley Marsh is a lovely little wetland, fish and wildlife habitant that is part of the French Creek watershed wetland preservation project.
 This fish and wildlife restoration initiative is funded by Ducks Unlimited, Nature Trust, and the DFO.
-The marsh is fully supported by the Friends of French Creek Conservation Society and accessed off Longmoor Road.
+The marsh is fully supported by the Friends of French Creek Conservation Society and accessed off Tintern Road in Errington.

 Hamilton Marsh is the largest body of water in the French Creek watershed.
 The 360 acres that surround this vital wetland is a virtual island of remaining undeveloped land and undisturbed wildlife habitat.
 Although this acreage is privately owned, Ducks Unlimited Canada, the Regional District of Nanaimo and Friends of the French Creek Conservation Society continue to work together for the protection of this spectacular natural environment.
 There are two parking lots at trailheads on Hilliers Road south off Highway 4 west just a few minutes from downtown Qualicum Beach.